FractalFir/rustc_codegen_clr/README.md

 **A**: *`rustc_codegen_clr` is only tested on Linux x86_64, with the Mono and CoreCLR (more commonly known as simply the .NET runtime).
 It may work on other platforms, but it is not guaranteed.

 **A** The support for the Mono runtime is not as good as it could be.
-Due to not supported features and differences, 128-bit integers and checked 64-bit arithmetics are not supported on Mono.
+Due to not supported features and differences, 128-bit integers and checked 64-bit integer arithmetic are not supported on Mono.

 ### Q: Are there any issues?